Join A Secret Italy

 Unfortunately, I hardly ever see anything even vaguely decent, just thousands and thousands of those horrible scribbles.

-Why do Italians love American & Australian tourists?
+Why do Italians love American and Australian tourists?
 An experience from last summer may shed some light on the reasons...

 "Why?"
 I asked. "

-Visiting us in Italy they appreciate everything so much, they are so excited, so eager to learn, they value what we have.
+Visiting us in Italy, they appreciate everything so much; they are so excited and eager to learn; they value what we have.
 Ok, not all of them, but most."

 She continued: "Italians, especially many young Italians, have forgotten that.

-Too many Italians take our heritage for granted, destroy the works of our forefathers with things like graffiti, abusive construction, litter - it is disgusting.
+Too many Italians take our heritage for granted and destroy the works of our forefathers with things like graffiti, abusive construction, and litter.
+It is disgusting.

-Sometimes Americans and other foreigners make us feel ashamed of our behaviour as Italians and that is a good thing."
+Sometimes Americans and other foreigners make us feel ashamed of our behavior as Italians, and that is a good thing."

 Please Book with Us...
 Maria here, if you enjoy my site I'd love your support.